razpeitia/advent_of_code_2024/README.md

 ### Day 13

 It's only a system of equations with 2 variables, if the solution is not an integer then it's not a valid solution.

+### Day 14

+For the first part, just brute force it.

+For the second part, I had to use pygame and see if there was a pattern after several runs it turns out that the christmast tree is surrounded by robots so this made the search much more easier.